9 Marks of a Calvinist Cult #9 (authoritarian narcissists)

 [Calvinists won't think that they read the Bible through Calvinist lenses.
 But you'd be surprised at how often we all read the Bible through previously-held ideas, assumptions, misconceptions, presuppositions, philosophical ideas, etc., instead of reading what it really says.
 Try this sometime when you're reading the Bible: Ask yourself what you are assuming about it from the beginning or what you're reading into it that might not really be there.
 And see what you learn.
 Also see 12 Tips on how to think critically about Calvinism.]

 Imagine you wanted to study world history - to get really good at it and to feel closer to the world because of it.
 And so someone took you through an intensive study of some big, meaty, complicated, history books... of Middle-earth.
 You read The Book of Lost Tales and The Lays of Beleriand and others.
-You devoured The Silmarillion and Lord of the Rings.
+You devoured The Silmarillion and Lord of the Rings and The Hobbit.
 You wrestled with some of the difficult, disturbing aspects of it all.
 You know all the history of Hobbits, Elves, Dwarves, the Ents, the Wizards, Sauron, Numenor, Gondolin, Valinor, etc. Maybe you even learned to read Elvish.

 You gained so much knowledge and feel so close to the people and events of history because of it... until you sit down to take an official test on world history and realize that you've got nothing.